 Dr. Ogunyemi holds an undergraduate degree in Computer Science from Barnard College, New York, and an M.S.E, and Ph.D. in Computer and Information Science from the University of Pennsylvania.
 Before moving to Charles Drew University to become the Director of the Center for Biomedical Informatics, Dr. Ogunyemi was a biomedical informatics faculty member in the Department of Radiology at Brigham and Women's Hospital and Harvard Medical School from 1999 until 2007.
 She was also a member of the affiliated faculty in the Harvard-MIT Division of Health Sciences and Technology from 2003 until 2007.
 She served as a faculty member in the Boston-area National Library of Medicine-funded biomedical informatics fellowship training program (1999-2007).

 She has taught graduate level biomedical informatics courses in the Harvard-MIT Division of Health Sciences and Technology, at UCLA, at CDU, and short courses on informatics at the University of Natal (now KwaZulu-Natal), Durban, South Africa.
 She served on the National Library of Medicine's Biomedical Library and Informatics Review Committee study section from 2003-2007; on the Agency for Healthcare Research and Quality's Health Information Technology Research study section (2016 - 2019); and on the National Library of Medicine's Literature Selection and Technical Review Committee from 2010-2014 as a member and as chair (2013-2014).
 She is currently an editorial board member for the Journal of Biomedical Informatics (2015 - 2022) and an elected fellow of the American College of Medical Informatics.
-In addition to being a Professor in the Department of Preventive and Social Medicine at CDU, Dr. Ogunyemi is an Associate Adjunct Professor of Radiological Sciences at UCLA's David Geffen School of Medicine with the Medical Imaging Informatics group.
+In addition to being a Professor in the Department of Preventive and Social Medicine at CDU, Dr. Ogunyemi is an Adjunct Professor of Radiological Sciences at UCLA's David Geffen School of Medicine with the Medical Imaging Informatics group.

 Dr. Ogunyemi's CDU Profile can be found here.